All Books

 Key Takeaways

-• Show genuine interest in others to make a strong impression.
+• Become genuinely interested in other people to make a powerful first impression.

 Who Should Read